Firefighter Salary in Washington

 | 90th Percentile | $106,720 |

 The largest employment areas for firefighters in Washington include Seattle, Spokane, Tacoma, and Bellevue.
-Salaries in major metro areas may be higher due to increased demand and cost of living.
+Salaries vary by city based on local cost of living and demand.

 How to Become a Firefighter in Washington